- How is childhood leukemia treated?

 High-dose chemotherapy and stem cell transplant for childhood leukemia

-Stem cell transplant (SCT) can sometimes be used for children whose chances of cure are poor with standard or even intense chemo.
+Stem cell transplant (SCT) can sometimes be used for children whose chances of cure are poor with standard or even intense chemotherapy.
 SCT lets doctors use very high doses of chemo.
 The high doses of these drugs destroy the bone marrow, which keeps new blood cells from being made.
 This poses a threat to the child’s life.
 But after treatment is finished, the child gets a transplant of blood-forming stem cells to replace the bone marrow.
-Stem cells are very early cells that are able to make new blood cells.

-Allogeneic SCT: This is the type of SCT used for childhood leukemia.
-The blood-forming stem cells come from the blood or bone marrow of another person.
+The type of SCT used for childhood leukemia is known as an allogeneic stem cell transplant.
+In this type of transplant, the blood-forming stem cells come from the blood or bone marrow of another person.

-Usually the donor is a brother or sister but, rarely, the donor is an unrelated volunteer.
-Stored cells from umbilical cord blood have also been used for unrelated donor transplants.
+Usually the donor is a brother or sister, but rarely the donor is an unrelated volunteer who has the same tissue type as the child.
+Stored stem cells from umbilical cord blood can also be used.
 These stem cells come from blood drained from the umbilical cord and placenta after a baby is born and the cord is cut.

 When SCT might be used

-SCT could be used for children with ALL whose leukemia doesn’t respond well to the first treatment or comes back soon after going into remission.
+Acute lymphocytic (lymphoblastic) leukemia (ALL): SCT could be used for children whose ALL doesn’t respond well to the first treatment or comes back soon after going into remission.
 SCT may also be advised for children with some less common forms of ALL.

-SCT might also offer the best chance to cure some less common types of childhood leukemia, such as juvenile myelomonocytic leukemia (JMML) and CML.
+Other leukemias: SCT might also offer the best chance to cure some less common types of childhood leukemia, such as juvenile myelomonocytic leukemia (JMML) and chronic myelogenous leukemia (CML).

-Stem cell transplant is a complex treatment that can cause life-threatening side effects.
-If the doctors think that a child with leukemia might be helped by this treatment, it is important that it be done at a hospital where the staff has a lot of experience with the procedure.
+A stem cell transplant is a complex treatment that can cause life-threatening side effects.
+If the doctors think your child might be helped by this treatment, it’s important that it be done at a hospital where the staff has a lot of experience with the procedure.

 Side effects of SCT